 Groundwater flow models will be used to predict water-level declines, recharge rates, and impacts of groundwater withdrawals on aquifers, streamflows, and on other users in the inner and outer coastal plain.
 A groundwater availability study of the SC Coastal Plan and a flow model were developed by the US Geological Survey in 2010.

-Water-demand forecasts will be made for agriculture, energy, industry and public supply at 5-10 year intervals over a 50-year planning period.
+Water-demand projections will be made for agriculture, energy, industry, golf, and public and domestic supply over a 50-year planning period.